otrv4/otrv4/otrv4.md

    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
 1. If the `Transitional Signature` and OTRv3 DSA key are present and, verify their validity using the OTRv3 DSA key.
+This validation is optional.

 ## Prekey Profile